SPEAK WITH AN EXPERT

 THE GLOBAL CYBERSECURITY SKILLS GAP, BY REGION

-What challenges can MDR address?
+What Challenges can MDR Security Address?

 As an organization transitions its assets from physical data centers to public cloud or multi-cloud infrastructures, security operations must also make the shift.
 Meaning that security operations also need to move to the cloud to allow cost-effective detection and response of threats.